MolotovCherry/Docker-Process-Isolation-Patcher/README.md

 ## How to run?
 We have a couple different program arguments to manage it.

+Note: This program must be run in administrator mode.

 1. Move your program to a final location.
 2. Install the service by using the flags below.
 3. Start the service.